KaimingZhu/MFedNI/.dataset/README.md

 Please refer to each script; they are defined at the beginning of each script.

-You could customize them to meet specific conditions.
+You could customize them to meet specific requirements.